Orsay Museum Tickets Overview

 Olympia - Painting by Édouard Manet

-The classic Olympia artwork by Édouard Manet is on exhibit in the Musee d'Orsay museum.
+The classic Olympia artwork by Édouard Manet is on exhibit in the Musee d'Orsay.
 Through Olympia, the French artist redefined the conventional theme of female nudity.
 This painting depicts a beautiful woman reclining naked on a bed with a black cat at her feet and a calculated expression on her face while a maid brings her flowers.
 The subject matter and portrayal of the artwork surprised onlookers and generated a sensation in the art world when it was initially displayed in 1865 at the Salon de Paris.

 Van Gogh Self-Portrait

 The famous Dutch painter Vincent Van Gogh painted over 35 self-portraits during his lifetime when he was short of money to hire professional models.
-One of them, from 1889, is on display at the Orsay Museum in Paris, where Van Gogh's red hair and beard contrast brilliantly with the light blue tones of the background and the color of his suit.
+One of them, from 1889, is on display at the Orsay Museum Paris, where Van Gogh's red hair and beard contrast brilliantly with the light blue tones of the background and the color of his suit.
 He carries a glum expression on his face, and his green eyes pierce through the artwork with melancholy.

 The Starry Night